timkaiser/TheRoyalGameOfUr/README.md

 by @timkaiser (part of the framework)
 Moves a random valid token every term.

+**Heuristic AI**
+by @d-lowl
+Uses simple heuristic, evaluating the board for every possible move (giving points for capturing and getting roll again).

 **Human (not really an AI)**
 by @timkaiser (part of the framework)
 Moves a token based on user input via the console.
 Using console output is highly recommended for this one.